-It is anticipated that the Transition to Home Program will assist patients to consolidate the gains made during their inpatient admission, improve confidence, assist in regaining capacity to function more independently and make a valuable contribution to their on-going recovery.
-In addition to offering a Group Program patients will obtain assistance from the Nursing Coordinator who will help the patient with any additional issues related to their health and wellbeing.
-Any required Medical assistance will be overseen by the referring Psychiatrist or Medical Specialist.
+It is anticipated that the Transition to Home Program will assist patients to consolidate the gains made during their inpatient admission.
+It also helps patients to improve self-confidence, regain their ability to function more independently and make a valuable contribution to their own on-going recovery.

-If you are Interested in Attending
+In addition to attending the Group Program, patients will obtain assistance from the TTH Nursing Coordinator.
+Any required medical assistance will be overseen by the referring Psychiatrist or Medical Specialist.

-If you are interested in attending the Transition To Home program, please discuss this with your doctor.
-Your doctor will make a referral on your behalf.
+If You Are Interested in Attending

-Program Coordinator
+If you are interested in attending the Transition to Home Program, please discuss this with your doctor.
+Your doctor will make a referral on your behalf or further enquiries or to find out more about Transition to home Program, please contact:

-The program is coordinated and overseen by a dedicated Nursing Coordinator.
-For further enquiries or to find out more about Transition to Home Program, please contact:
+Direct: 9805 7357

-Direct: 9805 7357 Telephone: 9805 7333 ext.
-3556
+General: 9805 7333 ext.
+3557